E2.8 Use appropriate non-standard units to measure area, and explain the effect that gaps and overlaps have on accuracy.

 Form teams of two.

-Provide each team with post-it notes, quarters, a grid, etc.
+Provide each team with sticky notes, quarters, a grid, etc.

 Have students measure the area of a desk with the dominoes.